Android Assistant

 According to Business Insider, 4G can reach a maximum speed of up to 100 Mbps, but the actual performance usually does not exceed 35 Mbps.
 5G is 100 times faster than 4G.
 The maximum theoretical speed is about 20 Gbps, and the current actual speed is 50 Mbps to 3 Gbps.

 You may ask, how does 5G speed affect me?
 Let's say you want to download a high-definition movie to watch.
 With the weaker 4G speed, it takes about 50 minutes to download.
-While 5G network makes the downloading much quicker-only 9 minutes.
+While the 5G network makes the downloading much quicker-only 9 minutes.
 You can also stream live TV with almost no buffering.
 Sending files over the internet will also be much more convenient and efficient.

 But this is just the tip of the iceberg.